Benita-Roy/Data-Structures-and-Algorithms/README.md

 📌 About

 This repository serves as a digital notebook of solved Data Structures and Algorithms (DSA) problems primarily from LeetCode.
-Each solution is written with readability and efficiency in mind, often accompanied by comments explaining the approach.
+Each solution is written with readability and efficiency in mind, accompanied by comments explaining the approach.